riolys/DisDiff/README.md

 If you find DisDiff is helpful to your work, please cite our work

 ```
-@article{liu2024disrupting,
+@inproceedings{
+liu2024disrupting,
 title={Disrupting Diffusion: Token-Level Attention Erasure Attack against Diffusion-based Customization},
 author={Liu, Yisu and An, Jinyang and Zhang, Wanqian and Wu, Dayan and Gu, Jingzi and Lin, Zheng and Wang, Weiping},
 booktitle = {Proceedings of the 32nd ACM International Conference on Multimedia},
-  year={2024},
-  series = {MM '24}
+year={2024}
 }
 ```